yobson/GNUProgrammer/README.md

 ###Installation:
-Must have GNUstep and clang installed, then type:
+Must have GNUstep and clang installed, then type: `make CC=clang` and hope it works.
-''' bash
-make CC=clang
-'''
-and hope it works.

 ###How to run:
 Go into the programmer.app folder and On windows: open programmer.exe.
-On UNIX: run in terminal
+On UNIX: run in terminal: `./programmer`
-''' bash
-./programmer
-'''